 In the old days, standard color values were: White = Nickel, Red = Dime, Blue = Quarter, and later, Yellow = Half-buck, and later still, Black = Buck.
 These colors were the original values when we first started.
-Today we use special chips that Kevin graciously supplied.
-They don't even have any nickels!
+Today we use special chips that Kevin graciously supplied, they are different, for example there are not any nickels nor dimes, and the value is marked on each chip.
+Progress.